 In March alone, the Big Five banks have made a 1 per cent cut in the prime rate, which is the key benchmark that underpins variable-rate mortgages and lines of credit.
 The Office of the Superintendent of Financial Institutions, the federal banking regulator, also had plans to recalculate and reduce the qualifying rate on mortgages but has now put this plan on hold.

-It could get more aggressive in the market
+It could get more aggressive in the market due to COVID-19.

 There’s no question that the Southern Ontario real estate market is in short supply of homes for sale.
 The Toronto Real Estate Board (TREB) reports that the average price of a home has increased by almost 17 per cent or $130,000 in February alone.